kailash-manasarovar/statement/docs/timeline/2023/march.md

     - If I was being drugged and in a very confused state, a statement like "He is not for you" might appear to be coming from my own mind.
     - It was an alien thought.
     - The question is, why would the criminals want me to think that he was not for me on top of wanting me to believe there is a relationship?
-    - Is it because there were so many other men they were filming me with and they needed me to be unsure of everything due to that?
+    - Is it because there were so many other men they were filming me with, they needed me to be unsure of everything I was thinking and feeling?

 ## Leaving class